cesar-rocha/10-lesson/README.md

 Jorge understand why we're doing this?" or, "What installation problems would Jorge face?"

-Personas help you remember one of the most important rules of teaching:
+Personas help you remember one of the most important tips of teaching:
 *you are not your learners*.
 The people you teach will almost always have different backgrounds, different capabilities, and different ambitions than you; personas help you keep your lessons focused on what